Rounded Corners with CSS and One Image

 </div>

 Now let’s create a few CSS classes for our content cell and its four corners.
-We use classes because the potential of us using multiple boxes with rounded corners is high.
-With strict XHTML standards you are only allowed to use CSS id’s for elements that occur once on a page but classes can be used with multiple elements on the same page.
+We use classes because the potential of us having multiple boxes with rounded corners is high.

-We now have three classes in our styles. (.cell, .cell ul and .cell li) Let’s break down each one so we can get a good idea of what is going to happen with these classes down the line.
+We now have three classes in our styles (.cell, .cell ul and .cell li).
+Let’s break down each rule so we can get a good idea of whats going to happen with these classes down the line.

-Let’s now start adding properties to our classes.
-Make your CSS look like the following.
+Let’s now start adding styles to our classes by making your CSS look like the following:

 .cell{